Navigating Tax Benefits

 - Course Entry Costs: Costs incurred for enrolling in a course that leads to a new profession or trade are generally not deductible.
 For example, if you're a marketing professional and you take a course to become a certified financial advisor, the expenses might not be eligible for deductions.

-- Non-Work-Related Education: Education pursued for personal interest or unrelated to your current field of work is not eligible for deductions.
+- Non-Work-Related Education: Education pursued by personal interest or unrelated to your current field of work is not eligible for deductions.
 The ATO requires a direct link between the education and your current job.

 Accurate record-keeping is crucial to claim deductions for self-education expenses.
 Maintain all receipts, invoices, and documents related to your education expenses.
 When filing your tax return, use the "Other work-related expenses" section and provide details of your self-education costs.
 You might need to include a description of the education, its relevance to your job, and how it enhances your skills.